Study 1

 We have completed our interviews with senior leaders in healthcare and policy.

-Our Nurse focus groups will be held in October and November 2025.
+Our Nurse focus groups will be held from October 2025 to January 2026.